 It doesn’t matter that that Chanel skirt suit is $200 when you are a California Casual or Bohemian Style gal.
 It also doesn’t do you any good, when it is too tight or two sizes too large.

 Only buy pieces that you can't wait to wear. #shoppingtip Click To Tweet

 In these cases, alterations are impossible.

 Designers worth buying

-… when the piece works with your personal style.
+… when the piece works with your personal style (use this free online style finder if you don’t know your primary style).
 Here is a list of my favorite designers I look for when shopping second hand.
 They are listed in no particular order, but alphabetic so you can easily check them when browsing.
 Note that when they are second hand, they still have different price tags attached like they did when they were new.

 - Anne Klein

 - Ann Taylor

 - Banana Republic